 - Pumpkin Puree: This recipe calls for pumpkin puree NOT pumpkin pie filling.

-- Cookie Dough: After you scoop out the cookie dough and place them onto the prepared baking sheet, use the bottom of a spoon to gently press the cookie dough down a bit.
-You technically don't have to, but this helps the cookies to spread out a little more.
-The dough will be sticky.
+- Cookie Dough: After you scoop out the cookie dough and place them onto the prepared baking sheet, use the back of a spoon to gently press the cookie dough down a bit.

 - All-Purpose Flour: Be sure to properly measure your flour (check out Baking Tips above).